Handvask/handvask/README.md

 docker compose up
 ```

-5. Running the backend in the cloud is allready done, so you don't have to do anything.
-If you would like to Integrate a new version and deploy, all you will have to do is make a change and push it to the github main branch.
-Github workflow will then integrate and then deploy the new version to the cloud.
+5. Running the backend in the cloud is already done, so you don't have to do anything.
+If you would like to Integrate a new version and deploy it, all you will have to do is make a change and push it to the GitHub main branch.
+GitHub workflow will then integrate and then deploy the new version to the cloud.

 ## Starting the frontend